COVID-19 Health and Safety

 Campus residents will generally isolate in their regular on-campus housing assignments.
 They will remain in their spaces at all times other than to seek medical care or pick up food.
 They will wear a well-fitting mask at all times when in any shared areas and will clean shared areas immediately after use.
-Roommates should also wear a well-fitting mask at all times in shared areas and clean those areas regularly during the isolation period.
+Roommates should also wear a well-fitting mask in shared areas and clean those areas regularly during the isolation period.
+Masks may be removed when actively eating or sleeping and every effort should be made to remain six feet away from anyone during these times.
 KN95 masks are recommended and are available on campus at no cost.
 Additional details will be provided to campus residents at the time of their isolation.

 Limited isolation space is available on campus and will be reserved for campus residents who test positive for COVID-19 and who share a bedroom space with a student with moderate or severe immunosuppression, including, but not limited to, (i) those in active treatment for cancer; (ii) solid-organ transplant patients taking immunosuppressive medications; (iii) stem cell transplant patients within two years of transplantation or taking immunosuppressive medications; (iv) those with inherited immunosuppressive conditions, such as DiGeorge Syndrome or Wiskott-Aldrich Syndrome; (v) those with an advanced or untreated HIV infection and a CD4 count of less than 200, AIDS defining illness without subsequent improvement, or current uncontrolled viral loads with ongoing symptoms; or (vi) those with moderate or severe immunosuppression because of medications (e.g., Prednisone for more than two weeks, chemotherapy medications, biologic medications like Humira or Remicade).
 In these instances, the campus resident who has tested positive will be relocated to isolation housing.